Toot Hill, Essex: Culture and community

-The village public house is The Green Man; it was burned down in 1896 but rebuilt in 1907.
+The village public house is The Green Man.
+It burned down in 1896 but was rebuilt in 1907.

 Toot Hill's disused phone box has been transformed into an information kiosk with leaflets on attractions in Essex and London, telephone numbers and a map of the local area.
 Inside is a small stool and table.

 The Essex Way footpath runs through Toot Hill from Epping to Harwich.

 The Toot Hill Country Show takes place each year on the first Saturday in August.
 In recent years the show has relocated three miles to the west to a field at Stanford Rivers.
-In 2013 the village show celebrated its 60th year.
+In 2023 the show celebrated its 70th year.
 Attractions include vintage cars, animals, food and ales.

 Toot Hill has an 18 hole, Par 70 golf course measuring 6254 yards.
 Construction of the course started in 1989 and it was open for play in September 1991.
 The Clubhouse was converted from an original farmhouse.